tkupcewicz/ng-fill/README.md

 # ng-fill

+**Due to limitations of HTML input type='email' you have to press keybind twice, once for address and second time for domain**

 Extension to fill up email addresses together with `+` sign and moving cursor right after it

 - In order to install it, download as a zip, unpack and drag to `chrome://extensions` page